bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 3. Or fill out the **Notify: Emails** input field with email addresses of the users you want to send the URL to.
 Make sure you set those email addresses as [secret Environment Variables](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)!
 These details can be also modified under **Notifications** if you click the **eye** icon next to your generated APK file in the **APPS & ARTIFACTS** tab.
 Here you can check the URL by clicking **Open Public install page**.

 ![](/img/public-install-page.png)

+{% include message_box.html type="info" title="How can I get notified?" content="You can get notified about a successful or failed build to your email address if you click the **Watch** icon above the **Start/Schedule a Build** purple button on your Build's page."%}

 ## Deploying to the Google Play Store